Local energy estimates for the fractional Laplacian: Variational formulation and regularity

 We now quote a recent result \cite{BoNo19}, that characterizes regularity of solutions in terms of Besov norms.
 Its proof follows a technique introduced by Savar\'e \cite{Savare98}, that consists in combining the classical Nirenberg difference quotient method with suitably localized translations and exploiting certain convexity properties.
+We refer to \cite[Section 4]{Savare98} for a definition and basic properties of Besov spaces.